mcastelli5/FourthBrainMC/assignments/week-14-ml-monitoring-drift/README.md

 # PromQL Metrics

 Let's return to the original terminal.
+To stop the inference server, use <kbd>CTRL</kbd>+<kbd>Space</kbd> or <kbd>⌘</kbd>+<kbd>C</kbd>

 Start the monitoring stack locally using `docker-compose.yml`.

 ```console
 docker compose up
 ```

+Go back to the second terinal.
 We will now simulate a load on our server.
 Generate some load with `metrics/load.py`.

 ```console
 python metrics/load.py
 ```

+You can swap back to the first terminal to the activity.
 With our pre-configured setup, Prometheus is configured to automatically scrape the flask server every 15 seconds for feature distribution metrics.

 Navigate to [http://localhost:3000](http://localhost:3000) for the Grafana GUI.
 Login with
 - username: `admin`
 - password: `admin`

 Skip changing the admin password.
-Then navigate to `Dashboards` -> `Manage` -> `Model Metrics`:
+Then navigate to `Dashboards`(four little squares on the left) -> `Manage` -> `Model Metrics`:

 ![Grafana dashboard](assets/regression.png "Grafana Dashboard")